These handmade concrete coasters are the perfect way to accent your home decor for fall.

 Once each cavity is filled to the line, use the board the mold is on and shake and tap it onto the table to get the mold vibrated.

-After vibrating, let these cure for at least an hour, depending on room temperature/climate conditions.
+After vibrating, let these cure for at least 24 hours, depending on room temperature/climate conditions.

 Turn the mold upside down and then press each concrete coaster out of its cavity and then remove the leaves from inside the concrete.